-Director Since: 2017 Age: 57 Biogen Board Committees: - None
+Director Since: 2017 Age: 58 Biogen Board Committee: - None

 Mr. Vounatsos has served as our Chief Executive Officer and one of our directors since January 2017.
-Prior to that, from April 2016 until his appointment as our Chief Executive Officer, he served as our Executive Vice President, Chief Commercial Officer.
+Prior to that, from April 2016 to December 2016, Mr. Vounatsos served as our Executive Vice President, Chief Commercial Officer.
 Prior to joining Biogen, Mr. Vounatsos spent 20 years at Merck & Co., Inc., a pharmaceutical company, where he most recently served as President, Primary Care, Customer Business Line and Merck Customer Centricity.
 In this role, he led Merck's global primary care business unit, a role which encompassed Merck's cardiology-metabolic, general medicine, women's health and biosimilars groups and developed and instituted a strategic framework for enhancing the company's relationships with key constituents, including the most significant providers, payers and retailers and the world's largest governments.
 Mr. Vounatsos previously held leadership positions across Europe and in China for Merck.
 Prior to that, Mr. Vounatsos held management positions at Ciba-Geigy, a pharmaceutical company.
-Mr. Vounatsos currently serves on the advisory board of Tsinghua University School of Pharmaceutical Sciences and as a member of the MIT Presidential CEO Advisory Board.
+Mr. Vounatsos currently serves as a director of PerkinElmer, Inc., a global scientific technology and life science research company, on the advisory board of Tsinghua University School of Pharmaceutical Sciences, on the Supervisory Board of Liryc, the Electrophysiology and Heart Modeling Institute at the University of Bordeaux, on the board of directors of N-Lorem Foundation and as a member of the MIT Presidential CEO Advisory Board.
 Mr. Vounatsos received his C.S.C.T. certificate in Medicine from the Universite Victor Segalen, Bordeaux II, France, and his M.B.A. from the HEC School of Management in Paris.